apostrophecms/docs/README.md

 ![](../../../images/assets/user-menu.png)
 ```

-**If you add a new top level page,** you will need to edit `docs/.vuepress/config.js`. **If you add a new deeper page,** you will need to edit `docs/.vuepress/sidebar.json`.
+**If you add a new top level page,** you will need to edit `docs/.vitepress/config.js`.
 Otherwise it will not appear in the navigation.

 ### 3. Linking to other pages